hadiyamariyam00-code/SmartLab/README.md

    and reports them back; if a restricted process is running, kills it automatically

-This is why the project can't be spun up as a public live demo — the monitoring feature depends on a Windows client with local screen/camera/process access, not something that works over the public internet.
-See the demo video linked in the case study on my portfolio instead.
+This is why the project can't be spun up as a public live demo, the monitoring feature depends on a Windows client with local screen/camera/process access, not something that works over the public internet.

 ## Repo Status